Multiparametric analysis of conic linear optimization based on the lift-and-project procedure: Introduction

 \subsection{Related works}

-Prior to the study of parametric analysis in recent years, the actual invariancy region plays an important role in the development of parametric LPs and SDPs.
-Adler and Monteiro \cite{AD92} investigated the parametric analysis of LPs first using the optimal partition approach, in which they identify the range of the single-parameter where the optimal partition remains invariant.
-Other treatments of parametric analysis for LPs based on the optimal partition approach reference the papers \cite{Ber97,Deh07,GG08,Gre94,Ha10,RT05,JR03} and etc. The actual invariancy region has been studied extensively in the setting of SDP (Refs. \cite{GS99,MT20}), the second-order conic optimization (Refs. \cite{MT21}) and more generally in conic linear optimization (Refs. \cite{Yil04}).
+Prior to parametric analysis in recent years, the actual invariancy region played an important role in the development of parametric LPs and SDPs.
+Adler and Monteiro \cite{AD92} investigated the parametric analysis of LPs using the optimal partition approach, in which they identified the range of a single-parameter where the optimal partition remained invariant.
+Other parametric analysis treatments for LPs based on the optimal partition approach were reported in previous studies \cite{Ber97,Deh07,GG08,Gre94,Ha10,RT05,JR03}.
+The actual invariancy region has been studied extensively in the SDP setting (Refs. \cite{GS99,MT20}), the second-order conic optimization (Refs. \cite{MT21}), and more generally in CLO (Refs. \cite{Yil04}).

-The first method for solving parametric LPs was proposed by Gass and Saaty \cite{GS55}, whereas the first method for solving multiparametric LPs was presented by Gal and Nedoma \cite{GN72}.
-Recently there has been growing interest in multiparametric optimizations arising from especially the area of process engineering such as process design, optimization and control.
-The survey by Pistikopoulos et al.\cite{Pis12} contributes recent theoretical and algorithmic advances, and applications in the areas of multi-parametric programming and specifically explicit/multi-parametric model predictive control.
-So far, various kinds of invariances in parametric/multiparametric problems were used mainly in single-parametric or bi-parametric analysis.
-To the best of our knowledge, almost all approaches to multiparametric LPs that have appeared in the literature (Refs \cite{Bor03,Fil97,Fil04,Gal95,GG97,Sch87,WW90}) use bases to get a description of the invariancy regions.
+Gass and Saaty \cite{GS55} proposed the first method for solving parametric LPs, and Gal and Nedoma \cite{GN72} generalized this method.
+Recently, there has been growing interest in multiparametric optimizations arising from process engineering, such as process design, optimization, and control.
+The survey by Pistikopoulos et al.\cite{Pis12} contributes to recent theoretical and algorithmic advances, and applications in the areas of multi-parametric programming, specifically explicit/multi-parametric model predictive control.
+Thus far, various types of invariances in parametric/multiparametric problems have been used, mainly in single-parametric or bi-parametric analyses.
+To the best of our knowledge, almost all approaches to multiparametric LPs reported in the literature (Refs \cite{Bor03,Fil97,Fil04,Gal95,GG97,Sch87,WW90}) use bases to obtain a description of the invariancy regions.